sgruhier/capistrano-db-tasks/README.markdown

 Available tasks
 ===============

-    db:local:sync      # Synchronize your local database using remote database data assets:local:sync  # Synchronize your local assets using remote assets app:local:sync     # Synchronize your local assets AND local database using remote assets and database
+    db:pull      # Synchronize your local database using remote database data assets:pull  # Synchronize your local assets using remote assets app:pull     # Synchronize your local assets AND local database using remote assets and database

-    db:remote:sync     # Synchronize the local database to the remote database
+    db:push     # Synchronize the local database to the remote database

 Example
 =======

-    cap db:local:sync
+    cap db:pull
-    cap production db:local:sync # if you are using capistrano-ext to have multistages
+    cap production db:pull # if you are using capistrano-ext to have multistages

 Contributors